evidentlyai/evidently/docs/book/input-data/column-mapping.md

 ```

 {% hint style="info" %}
-**Why map them:** When you map the "datetime" column, it becomes the index for certain plots, giving you richer visualizations in your Reports.
-If you have a timestamp in your data, it's a good idea to map it.
-Mapping the "Datetime" and "ID" columns also automatically excludes them from analyses like data drift detection, where it wouldn't add any value.
+**Why map them:** A "DateTime" column serves as the index for certain plots, giving you richer visualizations in your Reports.
+If you have a timestamp column, it's always a good idea to map it.
+Mapping the "Datetime" and "ID" columns also excludes them from analyses like data drift detection, where it wouldn't add any value.
 {% endhint %}

 ## Target and Prediction